mattvenn/piffin/reaction_timer/lesson-1.md

 Most students:

-* Can set up the Pi in less than 3 minutes
+* Can set up the Pi in less than 3 minutes,
-* Understand that Pi runs an operating system called Linux, which is installed on the SD card
+* Understand that Pi runs an operating system called Linux, which is installed on the SD card.